 Parley and UN-OHRLLS invite Small Island Developing States (SIDS) to join Parley and support and endorse the Parley A.I.R.
-Strategy to end ocean plastic pollution.
+Strategy to end marine plastic pollution.

 The event brought together small island leaders, Parley partners and supporters from the private sector, civil society, and members of the United Nations to discuss the eradication of plastic pollution from the ocean and formulate an alliance towards solutions under the Parley A.I.R.
 Strategy—our plan to avoid, intercept, and redesign plastic.